GoogleCloudPlatform/gke-fleet-management/multi-cluster-orchestrator/README.md

 ## Project Status

-**Release Target:** The project is starting a private preview in mid-late April 2025.
+**Release Target:** The project is starting a public preview in mid-late April 2025.
 Partners interested in collaborting can email mco-interest@google.com for more information.